KauzClay/docs-tap/application-accelerator/creating-accelerators/transforms/invoke-fragment.hbs.md

       ...
 ```

-Then users will be presented with two options: `someOption` and `indentationLevel`,
+Then users are presented with two options, `someOption` and `indentationLevel`,
 as if `indentationLevel` was defined in the host accelerator.

 Moreover, the behavior of the calling accelerator is exactly as if the body